konstructio/kubefirst-live/README.md

 The previous items were specific to your participation to our livestream.
 We also want to share with you generic tips which could help you, and the audience to have a better experience when you are participating to any livestream, including ours.

+### Prepare your computer

 - Reboot your machine: it ensures things will run smoothly.
 - Close all unneeded applications: it frees up some memory, and CPU, which will be needed for the video, and may make any demos faster.
 - If you will use the browser for showing or demo something, close all unneeded the tabs: it ensures the viewers are focusing on the right thing, and free up resources.
 - Zoom your browser tabs as when the page is text heavy, it may not show well (i.e.: viewing a GitHub repository content in the browser).
 - Zoom the font in your IDE, terminal, and anything text-based so it shows well on any viewers' screen.
-- As mentioned in the [Platform section](#platform), use earphones or headphones to prevent audio feedback.
-To check the audio quality of your microphone, use this [free tool from Adobe](https://podcast.adobe.com/miccheck).
-- Ensure the lightning is good which may mean to close the blinds so there's no sun reflections on the webcam, open your ceiling lights even if it's daytime or anything else that can help you see your face properly.
 - Activate the Do Not Disturb / Focus mode so there's no notification popups while you share your screen, nor any sound from notifications.
 There are tools that do this automatically for you, like the free [Muzzle application](https://muzzleapp.com) for macOS.
 - Do the same with your phone, or at a minimum, put it on vibration.
 If you do the latter, don't leave it on the desk to prevent vibrations noises.

+### Prepare your environment

+- As mentioned in the [Platform section](#platform), use earphones or headphones to prevent audio feedback.
+To check the audio quality of your microphone, use this [free tool from Adobe](https://podcast.adobe.com/miccheck).
+- Ensure the lightning is good which may mean to close the blinds so there's no sun reflections on the webcam, open your ceiling lights even if it's daytime or anything else that can help you see your face properly.
 - If you are not living alone or are at the office, find a room where you can be alone, and close the door if possible.
 It will also be better for them.
 With that said, if your kids or animals want to be on the show, we're good with that!

+### Prepare your demonstration

 - If your demo is complicated, require multiple steps, is too long, or if you think something could go wrong, for whatever reasons, prepare a final version with the end result as a safeguard.
 An example, when we want to show how to create an AWS cluster with kubefirst, we will show how to get started, but because the full process is about 25 minutes (multiple resources are needed on AWS to create a production-ready Kubernetes cluster), we will have another cluster already created.

+### During the show

+- If you have multiple monitors, ensure that the one you use to do your demonstration and the one you use for the StreamYard interface is the one where the webcam is, so you look like you talk to us, and the audience, and not someone else.
+- If there are noises you can't control, mute yourself when you're not speaking.
+Same goes if you type on your keyboard when you are not doing a demonstration at the moment.
+- When you share your screen, StreamYard (or your browser) will show a window overlay at the bottom of your screen written something along the lines of "streamyard.com is sharing your screen".
+If you have multiple monitors, move it to the monitor you aren't sharing in the stream.
+You also have the option to hide it: if you do, you can stop sharing within the StreamYard interface or Fred can do it for you.

 ## Anything else?